dsteadman/devops_coding_challenge/README.md

 5. Create a PR and tag us on that when you're done.

 ---
-# Dan Steadman - Notes
+# Dan Steadman
+The function endpoint is available at https://nulldoor.com/api/resources

+## Notes

 ## IaC
 I'm using Terraform and leveraging the popular and very well maintained modules from the `terraform-aws-modules` namespace.
 They're nice in that they are quite versatile and take care of much of the boilerplate.
 They leave us with a clean module where we are only writing `resources` where services have to be knit together for our specific use case.